-Apple has announced its latest version of iOS.
+The latest version of iOS hits iPhones around the world today.
 What new features does it bring, and how can you update your iPhone from iOS 14 to iOS 15?

-At the recent WWDC event, Apple pulled back the covers on iOS 15, the latest version of its iPhone operating system.
-In this article we take a look at the new features you'll be getting when the full version is made available in autumn, and how it compares to the iOS 14 software that it replaces.
+At its WWDC event back in June, Apple pulled back the covers on iOS 15, the latest version of its iPhone operating system.
+In this article we take a look at the new features you'll be getting when you update, and how it compares to the iOS 14 software that it replaces.

 iOS 15 release date

 iOS 15 will become available for public download at around 6pm BST UK time today (20 September 2021).
 That translates into a time of around 10am PDT and 1am EDT US time.

 Bear in mind that iOS rollouts are a little unpredictable, and it may not be ready bang on the time given above.
 Indeed, Apple's servers will be busiest on the first day of launch, and it may be worth waiting a day or two to let things settle down (and for any major bugs to be reported and publicised or fixed).

 Of course, before you decide to move up to the new version of the software, you'll want to confirm that your device is actually compatible.

 Apple confirms that iOS 15 works with the iPhone 6s or later, which means that all the iPhones that currently run iOS 14 - plus the new iPhone 13 models, which will have iOS 15 preinstalled - will be able to upgrade to the new version.
 Fine work there, Apple.

 The list of compatible devices is as follows:

 - iPhone XR